-It was then that I learned a valuable lesion.
-No matter how pretty you are there is always someone prettier.
-Other similar lessons would come to me in my PhD program.
+After I finished my Master’s program I enrolled in my PhD program.
+Not because of what happened in Hooters, but because I wanted to.
+But yet a similar lesson would come to me in my PhD program.
 Among many of my friends I am the most educated and often times the most well-read.
 Making me look the smartest.
 But among other PhD students, I am at the bottom of the totem pole.
 Many of them are smarter than me.
-And then again I learned a valuable lesson.
+So not on top of not being the prettiest I cannot even be the smartest either.
+Lesson number 2.
 No matter how smart you think you are, there is always someone smarter.

 “There are a lot of people out there who may be more talented than me, may be better looking than me, they may be stronger, taller and faster than me, but they’re not going to work harder than me.” –Terrence J

-I feel his sentiments.
 I am not the most perfect person.
 Not the prettiest, not the smartest, do not make the most money.
 But one thing I can guarantee is that I am focused, I am a hard worker, and I am going to get to where I need to be.
 AND I am willing to move heaven and Earth to get what I want out of life.

 So although I may not be the best.
 And although YOU may not be the best.
 Take a note out of my book.
 I still come out on top because I am willing to work at it.
 I am willing to work harder than most people are at it.
 How you feel about me is something I cannot control but how hard I work and how I feel about myself is something I can.